ABOUT US

 Spay/Neuter Services

-Our service area is Greater Cincinnati, which is comprised of 15 counties in Southwest OH, Northern KY and Southeast IN (Boone, Bracken, Brown, Butler, Campbell, Clermont, Dearborn, Franklin, Gallatin, Grant, Hamilton, Kenton, Ohio, Pendleton, Warren) and contains a population of nearly 2.3 million, making Greater Cincinnati the largest metro area in the State of Ohio.
+Our service area is comprised of 15 counties in Southwest OH, Northern KY and Southeast IN which has a population of nearly 2.3 million, making Greater Cincinnati the largest metro area in the State of Ohio.

-In 2014, thanks to a generous capital grant from The Joanie Bernard Foundation, we purchased our own building and opened our state-of-the-art clinic at 2830 Colerain Avenue in the Camp Washington area of Cincinnati.
+In 2014, thanks to a generous capital grant from The Joanie Bernard Foundation, we opened our state-of-the-art clinic at 2830 Colerain Avenue in the Camp Washington area of Cincinnati.

 Wellness Services